myvimways/myvimways.github.io/README.md

 ![Second Page](assets/img/Dark_Particle_2.png)
 ![Third Page](assets/img/Dark_Particle_3.png)

 This is a simple dark jekyll theme blueprint.
+For a light version look [here](https://github.com/mythemeway/Light-Particle).
 You can use it as a start template to make your web appearance and portfolio awesome :smile:.
 It heavily based on the magnificent work of [Stephen Arsenault](https://github.com/s-arsenault/s-arsenault.github.io) and [Nathan Randecker](https://github.com/nrandecker/particle).

 ## Table of Contents